 Protip: You can view this page’s HTML in Chrome or Firefox by right-clicking and selecting “View Page Source” from the menu.

 Review sections are marked with , a big ol’ pencil.
 Each tutorial prompts you to synthesize your learning by figuring out how to explain the topic to a beginner.
+The practice is based on a technique developed by physicist Richard Feynman.

 All source code is licensed under the MIT License.
 Text and images are free to remix under the terms of a Creative Commons Attribution 4.0 International License.